captn3m0/codechef/_problems/easy/SNCK04.md

 ### Input

 The first line contain a single integer T, the number of test cases.
-Following T (<= 1000) lines will contain a test case, a single number N (<= 1000000).
+Following T (&lt;= 1000) lines will contain a test case, a single number N (&lt;= 1000000).

 ### Output